 ARAN MORRIS M.B.E

 As a young man, Aran Morris 1918-2009, worked with his father, Thomas Rowley Morris, at the small grocery shop fronting Belair house.
 T. R. Morris had been in the Merchant Navy as well as serving in the R.N.V.R. on minesweepers in World War One.
-Aran’s uncles did not pursue a seafaring career, Douglas became a professional golfer and George a vicar.
+Only one of Aran’s uncles pursued a seafaring career and that was Douglas who for a time was a steward and then became a professional golfer, his other brother George became a vicar.
 Thomas’ father had been a tanner at Factory forge on the banks of the Lerry River, between Dolybont and Talybont.

 Aran attended Ardwyn Grammar School and decided after leaving school that he would take up engineering and went to Birmingham to work.
 At this time, the war clouds were gathering and it was an unsettling time and he hated the confining nature of his job and told his father that he was coming back to Borth.
 His father suggested he take over the shop and the premises.
 For a time Aran was involved in local coastguard work in the Borth area.
 Approaching twenty years of age with a war about to commence, he decided to volunteer and chose the Royal Navy as he thought the army was too risky and so was the air force.
 His initial training was at Skegness, which he remembered as a cold icy place where conditions that winter were so bad that one of the trainees died in his bed.